Classic City Rollergirls: History

 The league was founded by two local women, Dayna Noffke (known as "Zomberella") and Jen Albano (known as "Third Degree Burn"), who were fans of the Atlanta Rollergirls, and was originally named Athens Roller Derby.
 By the middle of the year, it had around twenty skaters.
 By April 2007, when it played its first exhibition bout, it had adopted its current name.
-During 2007, the league split into two competing teams, the "Dames of Maim" and the "Hittin' Misses", but it decided to merge back to a single All Star team later in the year, complementing this with a B team from 2010.
-By 2011, its bouts were standing room only.
+During year 2007, the league split into two competing teams, the "Dames of Maim" and the "Hittin' Misses", but it decided to merge back to a single All Star team later in the year, complementing this with a B team from 2010.
+By 2011, its bouts were a standing room only.

 Classic City was accepted into the Women's Flat Track Derby Association Apprentice Program in January 2011, and became a full member of the WFTDA in March 2012.

 The 2016 team captain is #20 Louis Strongarm.
-She was also team captain in 2015 and consistently rates as one of the team's more productive jammers.
+She was also team captain in 2015 and consistently rates as one of the team's most productive jammers.